 Here’s how Blooom helps you with that.
 First, it looks at what investment options are available in your retirement plan from your employer and classifies them by asset type.

-It looks at the lowest expense ratio in each category and selects one for your portfolio, which could potentially save you around $100 each year in fees.
+It looks at the lowest expense ratio in each category and selects one for your portfolio, which could potentially save you around $100 per year in investment fees.

 Another service offered by Blooom is fraud monitoring.
 You’ll receive an alert if any suspicious activity occurs in your account.